facebookincubator/ForgeArmory/docs/ttp-dev.md

 ### Arguments

 Arguments are defined after the TTP metadata.
 Arguments are uniquely named, may be strongly typed, and may contain default values.
-Using an argument in the TTP is accomplished with the argument syntax, `{{ .Args.arg_name }}`.
+Using an argument in the TTP is done with the argument syntax, `{{ .Args.arg_name }}`.
 A complete example is shown below.

 ```text
 args: